-The graph shows the distribution of US video game sales by genre.
-In 2014, 13.3 percent of all video games sold in the US were sports games.
+The graph shows the distribution of U.S. video game sales by genre.
+In 2014, 13.3 percent of all video games sold in the United States were sports games.

 Genre breakdown of video game sales in the United States

-Video gamers seem to have favored fast-paced games in 2013.
-The most purchased genres were action games with 31.9 percent of all bought games, followed closely by shooter games.
-Third place was taken by sports games with 12.7 percent.
+Fast-paced games seem to have been the most popular video game genres among U.S. video gamers in 2014.
+The most purchased genres were action games with 28.2 percent of all bought games, followed closely by shooter games.
+Third place was taken by sports games with 13.3 percent.
 The ranking looks significantly different when computer games sales are considered.
-PC gamers appeared to prefer slower-paced genres, such as role-playing games, which took 28 percent of the sales, or casual games, with nearly 27 percent of sales.
+PC gamers appeared to prefer slower-paced genres, which was reflected in the popularity of game genres such as strategy, with a 37.7 percent share of sales that same year, or casual games, accounting for nearly 25 percent of sales.

-The U.S. games market accounted for nearly 24 percent of the entire global market, which was worth over 63 billion US dollars in 2012.
-In comparison, the value of the Chinese market amounted to 7.8 billion and the Japanese to 9.7 billion dollars.
-On the global level, console and online games are, and will continue to be, the most important revenue sources for the industry.
+The U.S. games market accounted for nearly 21 percent of the entire global market, which was worth over 70 billion U.S. dollars in 2014.
+In comparison, the value of the Chinese market amounted to 8.4 billion and the Japanese gaming market was estimated to reach 11.26 billion dollars that same year.
+On the global level, console and online games were, and are expected to continue to be, the most important revenue sources for the industry.